FAQs

 The answer is yes.
 However the necessary paper work must be filled in and supplied a certificate of fitness and the membership fee.
 Please read the details regarding training fees.

-Training Fees can be paid monthly, quarterly or annually.
+Training Fees are to be paid monthly.
 In addition to this, when swimming at the Adelaide Hills Swimming Centre there is an entry fee set by the Adelaide Hills Swimming Centre required for entry.
-It is recommended that swimmers training fees are paid by electronic transfer on-line but credit card payments are possible through Team App (although transaction fees apply).
-For full details of training fees see the training fees section.

 This can be applied for on swim central on the Swimming SA website.
 If transferring to our club your last club will need to release or support your transfer.